danielurra/javascript/README.md

 **ECMA** stands for `European Computer Manufacturers Association`<br>

 ![Javascript_badge](https://github.com/danielurra/javascript/assets/51704179/8e7091d2-ef91-4762-878c-420ab4cd67b4)<br>
-`JavaScript` has nothing to do with `Java` they are two independent programming languages, JavaScript was created by Netscape<br>
+`JavaScript` has nothing to do with `Java` they are two independent programming languages, JavaScript was created by Netscape.<br>
 To the server, JavaScript code is merely text, just like HTML.
 To the web browser, however, this text has special meaning <br>
 that can be interpreted differently, JavaScript has become one of the pillars of the Web.<br>
 You can write **client-side** programs to be executed in the web browser, JavaScript is useful because it’s deeply integrated with the browser.<br>